Have you discovered Lotte Reiniger?

 A whimsical style permeates Lotte Reingier’s animations.
 Her shadow figures dance across bright backgrounds.
 They bend and turn with fanciful and stunning lifelike motions.

 She animates by hand.
-After creating her puppets, she connects them at the joints, so they can be manipulated frame by frame.
+After creating her shadow puppets, she connects them at the joints, so they can be manipulated frame by frame.

-Shadow puppet in pieces
+a shadow puppet in pieces with hinges visible

-Then she arranges her silhouettes on a light board, while the backgrounds and any special effects appear on light boards beneath it.
+Then she arranges her shadow puppet silhouettes on a light board, while the backgrounds and any special effects appear on light boards beneath it.
 The camera is mounted above, and this gives the pictures a 3D appearance.
 It is a similar style to how Walt Disney made his movies.
 (2)

 You can watch the film for yourself on YouTube here.
 It’s about ten minutes long.
 There aren’t many official ways to see her animations.